VRSpace-Social/vrspace/docs/Login.md

 ## How to get started

-Setup your VRChat credentials on the file `.env.example`
+Set up your VRChat credentials on the file `.env.example`

 by changing the default placeholder values with your own, then rename the file from `.env.example` to `.env`.